kenwals/Wildlife-Rescue/README.md

 As a user of this database , I want to be able to upload an image as part of my case.

+As a user of this database , I want some of the form fields to autocomplete or auto suggest while i type.

 ##### Owner goals

 As an owner of this database site, I want each case incident to have a unique case number.